 - Gender conditioning.
 I explored male conditioning in the post, 'Talk to your boys about feelings'.
 But young females receive clear messages too.
 Many girls are taught indirectly to 'contain' themselves and be 'nice and compliant'.
 The result is expressing anger and frustration is a no-go but crying (vulnerability) is acceptable.
 This conditioning often means that when a female feels angry, frustrated or humiliated, instead of being able to express her feelings assertively, she cries instead.
 And crying can lead to being patronised which in turn can create more frustration.

 - Regularly not linking cause to effect.
-Because many of us do not generally focus on emotions, when an uncomfortable emotion has been triggered, instead of addressing the emotion, we simply 'take it out on others'.
+Because many of us do not generally focus on emotions, when an uncomfortable emotion has been triggered, instead of addressing the emotion, we often simply 'take it out on others'.
 We can end up quite confused when we blame others for something that was initiated in us and miss a huge opportunity to learn something and get better at dealing with emotions.

 - Lack of focus on emotions in any kind of educational setting. (e.g. home, school).
 We are simply not taught enough about emotions - formally or by example.
 Linked to the first point about the world being very logic focused, emotional intelligence, as enabling as it can be, is not given the focus I think it needs.
 Emotionally literate people are more flexible and confident, are in greater control of themselves and more likely to make good decisions even in tense moments.
 Emotionally literate people tend to get more out of life.